langeslag/toronto_words/README.md

 I have corrected a range of typographical errors, and introduced consistency of tokenization in such sequences as _se ipsum_ and _nonnulla_.
 For the full list of changes, see `changes.txt`.

 A notable change from the exam's original character formatting is the restriction of capital initials in the exam passages proper to personal names and sentence-initial words; this change was implemented during OCR proofreading in order to facilitate named entity recognition.
-Place-names were lowercased on the understanding that the interpretation of place-names requires more translation than that of personal names, so that for the purpose of assessing exam difficulty only personal names should be singled out.
+Place-names were lowercased on the understanding that the interpretation of place-names requires more translation than that of personal names, so that for the purpose of assessing exam difficulty only personal names should be discounted.

 ## Further Development